 Founded in 2014, Al Saad Indian School (SIS) is part of the Bharatiya Vidya Bhavan network of schools in the Middle East.
 Al Saad Indian School or SIS was the second school of Bharatiya Vidya Bhavan to be established in the UAE after the campus at Abu Dhabi.

-Al Saad Indian School was rated Acceptable in the most recent (2018-19) inspection round.
+Al Saad Indian School was rated Good in the most recent (2021-22) ADEK inspection round as confirmed in April 2023.
 The report can be found under the inspection tab.
 This review will be updated in due course.

 The story so far...